The affine LIBOR models: Numerical illustration

-In the example for the $\Gamma$-OU process we consider the same tenor structure and the strikes range from 2.5\% to 7\% with step 0.5\%.
-The implied volatility surface corresponding to the $\Gamma$-OU parameters
+is shown in Figure \ref{fig:CIR_volsurface}.
+The implied volatilities from the CIR model exhibit a skewed shape as a function of strike price, while the term structure is decreasing as a function of maturity.
+In the example corresponding to the $\Gamma$-OU process, we consider the same tenor structure and the implied volatility surface corresponding to the $\Gamma$-OU parameters

 is shown in Figure \ref{fig:GammaOU_volsurface}.
-Let us note that the Fourier pricing formula works faster for the $\Gamma$-OU model than for the CIR model, yielding results in about 7 secs for the whole surface.
+The implied volatility exhibits a smile shape in this example, while we can still observe a decreasing behavior for the term structure of volatilities.

+Finally, let us point out that these figures stem from 1-factor models; one would expect to observe even flexible shapes of surfaces from multi-factor affine LIBOR models.
+Several impressive results in this direction have been obtained by \citeANP{DaFonseca_Gnoatto_Grasselli_2011} \citeyear{DaFonseca_Gnoatto_Grasselli_2011} .